lnmaurer/amforth-float/README.txt

 Having the word 'marker' isn't strictly needed, but it can be useful.
 If you want it, add

-.include "words/set-current.asm"
-.include "words/set-order.asm"
+.include "dict_wl.inc"

 to 'dict_appl.inc' when assembling amforth.
-Then upload 'lib/ans94/marker.frt'.
+Then upload 'lib/ans94/postpone.frt' followed by 'lib/ans94/marker.frt'.
 If you don't want to use marker, then comment it out in 'float.fth'.

-Finially, if you want the ability to enter floating point numbers just like integers, you need the recognizer to work; add
+Finally, if you want the ability to enter floating point numbers just like integers, you need the recognizer to work; add

 .include "words/n_to_r.asm"
 .include "words/n_r_from.asm"
+.include "words/get-recognizer.asm"
+.include "words/set-recognizer.asm"

 to 'dict_appl_core.inc'.
-Then upload 'lib/ans94/postpone.frt'.
 If you don't want the recognizer, then comment the section out in 'float.fth'.

 This floating point implementation is inspired by the IEEE 754-2008 binary32 format -- your standard single precision float.
 I adapted their format to fit